nuuuwan/manifesto_monitoring/README.md

 This repository contains utility libraries and tools for tracking, analyzing, and visualizing the implementation of the [2024 NPP manifesto](https://www.npp.lk/up/policies/en/npppolicystatement.pdf) — now the **de facto policy framework** of the 🇱🇰 Sri Lankan Government (2025).

+🛠️ Built for researchers, developers, journalists, and citizens who want **accountability and transparency** in governance.

 🔍 Use this repo to:

 - Track progress on key promises
 - Analyze policy implementation
 - Build visual dashboards and reports

-🛠️ Built for researchers, developers, journalists, and citizens who want **accountability and transparency** in governance.

-📢 Share.
+📢 Public Data.
+Share.
 Fork.
 Contribute.

-🇱🇰 #SriLanka #OpenGovernment

 NPP Manifesto Source: [https://www.npp.lk/up/policies/en/npppolicystatement.pdf](https://www.npp.lk/up/policies/en/npppolicystatement.pdf)

 ## Comparison of NPP Manifesto Promises and Cabinet Decisions

+This section compares the NPP manifesto promises with Cabinet Decisions, using OpenAI's **text-embedding-3-small** Embedding Model.

 Manifesto | Cabinet Decision | Similarity
 --- | --- | ---